Cash Flow is King: Estimating Whether a Rental Property Will Give You a Good ROI

 There are also different loans for multi-family units, like if you were to buy a condo building versus a single-family house at the beach.
 Other options exist for buying multiple residences, such as a blanket mortgage loan, where you can finance multiple rental properties under a single loan.

-Since special mortgages exist for investment properties and rental properties only (compared to someone’s primary residence), prepare to have good proof of income and a solid credit score before you apply.
+Since special mortgages exist for rental properties and investment properties only (compared to someone’s primary residence), prepare to have good proof of income and a solid credit score before you apply.

-How to calculate your estimated ROI on a rental property
+How to calculate your estimated return on investment for rental property

 Once you have the details of your mortgage hammered out, calculate your potential return on investment (ROI) before you commit to buying the property.
 Start by looking at comparable units or homes in the same area and arrive at a reasonable median rent you think you could charge.

 Then, compare the estimated monthly rental income to what your monthly mortgage payment would be.
-If you follow real estate trends and invest accordingly, now may be a good time to consider investing in a rental property, since mortgage interest rates are so low, says Florida-based certified financial planner Mac Gardner.
+If you keep up with real estate trends, you stand a good chance of identifying when mortgage interest rates are so low and then investing accordingly.

-But don’t over-simplify: To get the true ROI on a rental property, you also have to factor in maintenance costs (usually spread out over years, but averaged into a monthly expense), taxes, and the opportunity cost during any months your rental sits empty without tenants.
+But don’t over-simplify.
+To get the true return on investment for rental property, you also have to factor in maintenance costs (usually spread out over years, but averaged into a monthly expense), taxes, and the opportunity cost during any months your rental sits empty without tenants.

 That $125, plus $250 for maintenance and taxes, means you’re actually paying a monthly average of $1,175 to own the house.